Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Federal guidelines have limits on the number of times a student can repeat a year and still receive federal loan dollars for that repeated year.
 Please speak with a financial aid professional about the details.

-KHSC-KansasCOM scholarships can be awarded based on academic achievement, merit, leadership, financial need, geographical location, community service, and/or any special criteria designated by a gift or grant.
-All KHSC-KansasCOM scholarships will be applied toward tuition.
+KHSU-KansasCOM scholarships can be awarded based on academic achievement, merit, leadership, financial need, geographical location, community service, and/or any special criteria designated by a gift or grant.
+All KHSU-KansasCOM scholarships will be applied toward tuition.

 Under certain conditions, funding may be available to benefit students (e.g., housing or equipment stipends).
-KHSC-KansasCOM will make these funds available to students in accordance with the available funding and associated conditions.
+KHSU-KansasCOM will make these funds available to students in accordance with the available funding and associated conditions.

 Kansas Osteopathic Medical Service Scholarship